 - Attending board training opportunities related to fundraising

 - Participating in board discussions to assist in developing and evaluating the organization’s fundraising strategies

 - Attending and inviting guests to fundraising events (how about that year-end gala coming up?)

 - Cultivating gifts by discussing the organization’s work and successes with colleagues, and informing the necessary individuals about potential donors’ level of interest

 - Participating in face-to-face meetings with staff members and potential donors

 To conclude, Leading with Intent has reported consistently over the past several years that board chairs and chief executives ranked fundraising as the biggest challenge area facing boards today, and less than half of chief executives surveyed in this study responded that their boards actively participate in fundraising.
-But this doesn’t have to be the case as we close out 2018!
+But this doesn’t have to be the case as we close out the year!

 As your drafting your next board meeting agenda, consider making the board’s involvement in your year-end fundraising priority number one.
 When 2019 arrives, you and your new, motivated team of fundraisers will no doubt hit the ground running.